What’s it like inside a Tim Hortons in Oman? I head to Muscat to find out.

 It was also ridiculously hot outside which oddly made me feel trapped in my hotel.
 I spent the better part of two days poolside, something I also never do.

-While looking for somewhere to eat I came across Tim Hortons in a mall close to my hotel.
+While looking for somewhere to eat I came across the Tim Hortons Mall of Oman which was close to my hotel.
 This made me smile and, given my recent mood, I decided to harness that feeling.

 Tim Hortons in the Middle East